grafana/alloy/docs/sources/reference/components/otelcol.exporter.kafka.md

 If `topic` is not set, different topics will be used for different telemetry signals:

-* Metrics will be received from an `otlp_metrics` topic.
+* Metrics will be sent to an `otlp_metrics` topic.
-* Traces will be received from an `otlp_spans` topic.
+* Traces will be sent to an `otlp_spans` topic.
-* Logs will be received from an `otlp_logs` topic.
+* Logs will be sent to an `otlp_logs` topic.

-If `topic` is set to a specific value, then only the signal type that corresponds to the data stored in the topic must be set in the output block.
-For example, if `topic` is set to `"my_telemetry"`, then the `"my_telemetry"` topic can only contain either metrics, logs, or traces.
+If topic is set, the same topic will be used for all telemetry signals - metrics, logs, and traces.
-If it contains only metrics, then `otelcol.exporter.kafka` should be configured to process only metrics.

 When `topic_from_attribute` is set, it will take precedence over `topic`.